communitiesuk/oava-audit-debezium-spike/README.md

 ## Initial snapshot
 When Debezium starts up and has never committed an offset, it will read all data from the database and commit a new offset.
 This satisfies the day-zero requirement.
+When deploying against a database in the cloud e.g. RDS Aurora, Debezium needs a table level lock on the source tables it is reading from in order to take a snapshot.
+Therefore it's probably best to do this out of hours.

 Note: MySql server purges older binlog files and the connectors last position may be lost and it will perform another day-zero load.
 Therefore we need to ensure the MySql binlog file has a high enough retention period.